G20 task force pushed towards global watchdog role

 It did this by badgering three global standard setting bodies, the Basel Committee on Banking Supervision, the International Association of Insurance Supervisors and the International Organisation of Securities Commissions, to deliver rules that meet G20 regulatory pledges on time.

-The broader remit will give it a license to be more pro-active in initiating and shaping regulation, drawing its authority from its direct accountability to the G20.
+The broader remit will give it a licence to be more pro-active in initiating and shaping regulation, drawing its authority from its direct accountability to the G20.

 The G20 on Tuesday backed a plan to turn the FSB, which is based at the Bank for International Settlements (BIS) in Basel, Switzerland, into an independent association under Swiss law.